 During your exchange at the University of Helsinki you will need the following documents for student discounts or for your home institution.

-Events for exchange students
+Information sessions for exchange students coming to Helsinki

 Changes in your exchange

+These instructions are for exchange students at the University of Helsinki.
 If you need special arrangements during your studies or wish to extend, cancel or suspend your exchange or if you failed a course, read these instructions.

 Before returning home

-Contact the International Exchange Services
+International Exchange Services and Education Cooperation

 Frequently asked questions (FAQ) about exchange